rgknp/AIDayLabs/lab01.3_customvision02/0_README.md

             // Now there is a trained endpoint, it can be used to make a prediction

+            // Add your prediction key from the settings page of the portal
-            // Get the prediction key, which is used in place of the training key when making predictions
+            // The prediction key is used in place of the training key when making predictions string predictionKey = GetPredictionKey("<your key here>", args);
-            var account = trainingApi.GetAccountInfo();
-            var predictionKey = account.Keys.PredictionKeys.PrimaryKey;

             // Create a prediction endpoint, passing in a prediction credentials object that contains the obtained prediction key
             PredictionEndpointCredentials predictionEndpointCredentials = new PredictionEndpointCredentials(predictionKey);